310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 For once I, of all people, was able to be friends with a guy, so I don't want to make things awkward between us because of family-related things.

-… Ahh, but don't worry.
+…Ahh, but don't worry.
 I don’t think it’s going to be that serious this time around.

 I’ll do everything you’ve asked of me.
 It's a favor from you, so I have to do it.